Product review: My first encounter with BARLEYmax

 Claim: "Super wholegrains for balance, shape and energy release"

 The list of ingredients told me that the main ingredient was BARLEYmax at 68%, then some golden syrup, soy flakes, amaranth 5% and finally 5% of honey.
-I guess that malty aroma I first detected came from the golden syrup and honey both of which would have contributed to the dark colour, darker than most other cereals.
+I guess that nice aroma I first detected came from the golden syrup and honey both of which would have contributed to the dark colour, darker than most other cereals.

 Digestive 1st